boxiongdu/M244_Project/README.md

 - **raw/**: Contains the original, unmodified data files as obtained.
 - **cleaned/**: Includes data that have been processed, filtered, and transformed for analysis.
 Each cleaning step is documented in the corresponding script in `scripts/`.

-## Figures
-The `figures/` folder houses all visualizations produced during EDA, including scree plots, correlation matrices, and model diagnostics.
-These figures are referenced in our final report.

 ## Scripts
 All preprocessing, analysis, and modeling code lives in the `scripts/` directory.